 This is one of my favorite bakes for Easter.
 There is nothing better than a slice of a fresh baked sweet braided loaf with some butter or homemade raspberry jam!
-Especially this one here with poppy seeds.
+Especially this one here a Poppy Seeds Braided Loaf.
 Sunday morning is saved with this.
 Even when the weather is sh*tty.
-Which happens a lot here in Berlin in spring – or what is officially called spring but feels more like an extended winter :P
+Which happens a lot here in Berlin in spring… or what is officially called spring but feels more like an extended winter.

 INGREDIENTS / ZUTATEN